 Mi Viejo Arrabal-steak house (Address: Juan León Mera 678 y Foch)

 Other good reviews were given to: Cafe Moasaico, Pims.
-Hidden Garden, Boca del Lobo (nightclub), and La Vaca Negra. almost 9 years ago
+Hidden Garden, Boca del Lobo (nightclub), and La Vaca Negra. about 9 years ago

 Basically (in my opinion) the food in Ecuador is crap.
 The seafood at the beach is great and the Hornado (whole roasted pig they do up in the alpine areas) are good, but apart from that it's nothing to write home about.